Damir-004/project2/README.md

 ## Project2

-# Made using HTML CSS
+# Made using HTML CSS SCSS
 ## Perfect Pixel

 ## Here is the link to the layout